GoCarrot/carrot-blog/source/_posts/2014-03-20-stop-ignoring-facebook.markdown

 cover: /images/fb_vs_others_graph_og.png
 published: true
 ---
-Yesterday, [Facebook announced](https://developers.facebook.com/blog/post/2014/03/19/facebook-at-gdc-2014/) that they send **735 million referrals**.
+[Facebook announced](https://developers.facebook.com/blog/post/2014/03/19/facebook-at-gdc-2014/) that they send **735 million referrals**.
 To games.
 Every day. _Every_ day.

 For us, this was no surprise.
 We see these referrals all of the time.
 While helping our customers with their Facebook integrations, we are constantly blown away with the effectiveness of Facebook for driving new users to an app.
 It just, well, works.